unfor19/tfcoding/README.md

 ## Usage

-Create the file `tfcoding.tf`, this file contains the code that will be rendered.
+**Create the file `tfcoding.tf**- this file contains the code that will be rendered.

 **IMPORTANT**: Currently supports Variables and Local Values, does not work when referencing to Resources and Modules.